fregante/iphone-inline-video/readme.md

 * Many events and other properties are still supported, but changing [`src` isn't yet](https://github.com/bfred-it/iphone-inline-video/issues/1), so you can't play videos back-to-back yet.
 * You need to `.play()` the video before `requestFullscreen()` if you still want that at some point.
-* Unknown behavior when the video file has no audio track and the file i slow to load
+* Unknown behavior when the video file has no audio track and the file is slow to load

 ## License